Home > Services > QLD Workplace Injury Lawyers Brisbane > Workers Compensation Lawyers Gold Coast

 All Gold Coast employers owe a general duty of care to take reasonable steps to ensure a safe and healthy workplace.
 When they fail this obligation, and an employee acquires a new illness or injury or worsens an existing medical condition, legislation protects your right to claim personal injury compensation, including:

 Knowing which laws apply to your case and all your entitlements is complex.
-The Splatt Lawyers Gold Coast team can provide a free case review that explains your rights regarding a work-related injury.
+The Splatt Lawyers Gold Coast team can provide a free case review to explain your rights regarding a work-related injury.
 Call 1800 700 125

 Injured workers may be confused about the type of workers’ compensation claim and navigating complex personal injury laws.
-Our Gold Coast workers’ compensation lawyers provide 100% no-win, no-fee legal services for the following:
+Our Gold Coast workers’ compensation lawyers provide 100% no-win, no-fee legal support for the following:

 You could sue for common law damages when an employer’s negligence causes physical or mental harm.
 If successful, a workers’ compensation insurance company generally funds a lump sum compensation payout.
 Furthermore, common law compensation payments are in addition to payments available under the QLD workers’ compensation scheme.